TheresaLui/SelfHelpContent_v2/articles/microsoft.network/healthmodel-flow-count-inbound.md

 * Consider adding additional VMs to handle the connection volume
 * Consider placing your VMs behind Azure Load Balancer to distribute connection volume

-If the connections are NOT legimate, in addition to above options, consider enabling Azure DDOS Protection Standard.
+If the connections are NOT legitimate, in addition to above options, consider enabling Azure DDOS Protection Standard.

 ## **Recommended Documents**